 So, while the barrier to entry into Amazon Handmade is high, once you’ve been accepted, you’ll have access to merchants that truly want something one-of-a-kind and handcrafted – which is precisely what you offer.

-Keep your eye on Amazon Handmade to see what they have in store for 2022.
+Keep your eye on Amazon Handmade to see what they have in store now.